Hussein al-Sharaa: Rebellion and Imprisonment

-Later Life and Public Affairs
+Later life and public affairs

 He returned to Syria in 1989 with his family.
 After being rejected for a government position, he worked as an English teacher in Daraa and was imprisoned again before later serving as an advisor to the ministry of petroleum, a position he eventually left.
 He moved to the Ministry of Planning and resigned in 1999 to establish a real estate office in Mezzeh, Damascus.
 It is said that his family owned a shop in the upscale Mezzeh district of Damascus.
 After Hafez al-Assad died in 2000 and his son Bashar al-Assad succeeded him, there was a brief period known as the Damascus Spring, in which al-Sharaa was a prominent participant and one of the signatories of a document calling for elections.
 In 2005, he was among the signatories of the Damascus Declaration, which called for an end to Assad family's rule and a transition to a democratic system.
 After the Syrian civil war broke out in March 2011, al-Sharaa settled to Egypt.
+In March 2025, al-Sharaa was reportedly at the presidential palace in Damascus during the Eid al-Fitr prayers, where he extended his hand to his son, Ahmed al-Sharaa.

+Political statements

 In February 2025, al-Sharaa criticized the caretaker government’s plan to privatize public sector institutions.
 He condemned the initiative as a political strategy to "reshape Syria’s economic landscape," emphasizing that these institutions are "national assets built over decades."
 He warned against selling them to address inefficiencies, arguing that "the issue is not with the public sector itself, but with the mismanagement that has plagued it."
 He later defended the caretaker government, saying that they had "a clear vision and a roadmap for Syria’s future, independent of external influence."

-In March 2025, al-Sharaa was reportedly at the presidential palace in Damascus during the Eid al-Fitr prayers, where he extended his hand to his son, Ahmed al-Sharaa.
-In May 2025, al-Sharaa criticized Israel following the attack in Damascus, saying that “The Zionist enemy state threatens and attacks under the pretext of protecting Syrian Druze” and warning that “we will not remain silent.
-It will come to you from a place you don’t know.”
-In June 2025, al-Sharaa commented on the Iran–Israel war, saying that “this reckless Benjamin Netanyahu thinks Iran is just Hezbollah and Hamas.
-He doesn’t understand that Iran is a strong state with tremendous capabilities,” and added that “we’re seeing the scale of destruction in the occupied Palestinian cities.”
+In May 2025, al-Sharaa criticized Israel following the attack in Damascus, saying that "The Zionist enemy state threatens and attacks under the pretext of protecting Syrian Druze" and warning that "we will not remain silent.
+It will come to you from a place you don’t know."
+In June 2025, al-Sharaa commented on the Twelve-Day War, saying that "this reckless Benjamin Netanyahu thinks Iran is just Hezbollah and Hamas.
+He doesn’t understand that Iran is a strong state with tremendous capabilities," and added that "we’re seeing the scale of destruction in the occupied Palestinian cities."